davidenq/coditor/README.md

 ### Basic setting for each tab

-To a basic configuration for each tab, you must specified minimum two values. (name and mode)
+To a basic configuration for each tab, you must specify minimum two values. (name and mode)

-- Create a script tag and into window object add new javascript object called coditor and on coditor object add a new value type array that containt settings for each tab.
+- Create a script tag and into window object add new javascript object called coditor and on coditor object add a new value type array that contain settings for each tab.
 Example:

 ```javascript
 <script>